ghacks Technology News

 John’s Background Switcher

-I discovered John’s Background Switcher in the excellent Donation Coder forum where the user y0himba posted a review of it.
-John’s Background Switcher is a software that can easily switch background images, also known as wallpapers, in a set interval on the users computer.
+I discovered John's Background Switcher on the excellent Donation Coder forum where the user y0himba posted a review of it.
+John's Background Switcher is a software that can easily switch background images, also known as wallpapers, in a set interval on the users computer.
 What makes this software special is that it not only provides access to local images but incorporates several online services as well.

 The online services it makes use of currently are Flickr, Phanfare, SmugMug, Picasa, Facebook and Yahoo.
-That’s a lot of additional – and may I add optional – content for the desktop.
+That's a lot of additional - and may I add optional - content for wallappers for your desktop.
 Basic controls are always the same.
 The user pics an interval which can be anything from 1 minute to x days.
 A border can be chosen for images that do not fit the full screen and settings for multi-monitor systems can be configured as well.

 The user can then add pictures or folders from the local computer or pick one or multiple of the services.
 Wallpapers will be mixed from all sources and one will be randomly selected for each interval.